 Establishment of nomination committee

-It is proposed that a new nomination committee be established with the task of presenting to the annual general meeting 2016 proposals concerning election of the board of directors, chairman of the board and auditors and also fees to the board members and auditors.
+It is proposed that a new nomination committee be established with the task of presenting to the annual general meeting 2017 proposals concerning the chair for the annual general meeting, election of the board of directors, chairman of the board and auditors and also fees to the board members and auditors.